dotnet/dotnet-docker/samples/complexapp/README.md

 _512cd4682573_2021-03-30_18_47_24.trx  _eb8b8c6b50ca_2021-03-30_18_48_30.trx
 ```

-To sum up this option, if you wanted to build an image, and then test if for multiple target frameworks, your script would look the following, presumably including error checking after each command.
+To sum up this option, if you wanted to build an image, and then test it for multiple target frameworks, your script would look the following, presumably including error checking after each command.
 If your tests were not multi-targeted, then the last two commands could be removed.

 ```bash
 docker build --pull -t complexapp .